-An MRI (or Magnetic Resonance Imaging) is a safe, accurate and non-invasive way of diagnosing medical issues.
-It works by spinning generating a strong magnetic field which can be used in conjunction with radio waves to create a 2D or a 3D image of your body.
+An MRI scan (which stands for Magnetic Resonance Imaging) is a safe, accurate and non-invasive way of diagnosing medical issues.
+(It works by spinning around the focused area of the body, generating a strong magnetic field which can be used in conjunction with radio waves to create a 2D or a 3D image.)
+This type of scan uses a powerful magnetic field and radio-frequencies, which allows to create very detailed cross-sectional images.
+An MRI scan is used to diagnose a variety of conditions, from torn ligaments to tumors, and is especially good at identifying problems in the spine, the brain and in the joints(for examining the brain and spinal cord).
 Unlike other diagnostic imaging methods, an MRI scan involves no exposure to radiation.

 With the ability to scan an entire body, MRI Scanners can diagnose a huge list of ailments.
 For example:

-When you arrive at one of our clinics for your appointment, our radiographer will go through a few questions with you to ensure you are suitable for an MRI scan.
-They will also ensure your clothing is free of any loose metal objects to ensure the process is as safe as possible.
-Once this is completed and you have given the relevant permissions (including for a contrast dye to be used if necessary – your radiographer will talk you through this before going any further) you will be directed to a bed that will pass through the scanner.
+When you arrive at one of our London clinics for your appointment, our radiographer will go through a few questions with you to ensure you are suitable for an MRI scan.
+They will also ensure your clothing is free of any loose metal objects, and ask you to remove any body piercings to ensure the process is as safe as possible.
+Once this is complete, and you have given the relevant permissions (including for a contrast dye to be used if necessary – your radiographer will talk you through this before going any further), you will be directed to a bed that will pass through the scanner.

-During the scan you may hear some strange noises from our MRI Scanner, this is totally normal.
+During the scan you may hear some strange noises from our MRI scanner, this is totally normal.
 You will also be able to talk to your radiographer throughout the entire process to ensure you have complete peace of mind.
-Some people can become distressed during the MRI as it can be quite claustrophobic, but our clinicians will be on hand at all times to ensure you are ok.
+Some people can become distressed during the MRI scan as some people may find it quite claustrophobic, but our clinicians will be on hand at all times to ensure you are ok.
 We’re here to make the process as stress-free as possible for you.

-An MRI scan cost varies depending on different factors.
-If you are self-pay patient, MRIs start from £300 depending on how many body parts are required, or whether contrast involved.
+A private MRI scan cost varies depending on a few different factors.
+If you are a self-pay patient, MRI scans start from just £450 at our Canary Wharf clinic, depending on how many body parts are required, and whether contrast is involved.

 LycaHealth is accredited by ALL major insurance companies.
 If you have health insurance you can call your insurance company, let them know which clinician has referred you and the type of MRI they have requested.
 Your insurance company will then generate an authorisation code.